ibm-cloud-docs/Cloudant/local/troubleshoot.md

 and see whether the system recovers.

-If the process does not recover on its own, run this remsh command to stop all backed-up CouchDB updaters.
+If the process does not recover on its own, run this remsh command to stop all backed up CouchDB updaters.

 ``` sh
 > [exit(Pid, kill) || Pid <- Pids].